-Emergency Drills and Situations
+• Emergency Drills and Situations

 - Monthly emergency drills are required by law as a safety measure to protect students in case of disaster.
 It is the obligation of each student to know and obey all rules and regulations concerning these drills.
-Proper exiting routes are posted in each room. - Fire and storm-drill procedures are posted for each classroom.
-When a fire or storm drill is held, or in the case of a fire or tornado warning, students will be notified to follow announced procedures and regulations. - Active threat drills are also conducted regularly. - Civil-defense procedures for the safety of students during emergencies when students are not to be removed from the building may be implemented by all teachers and staff.
+Proper exiting routes are posted in each room. - Evacuation drill and shelter drill procedures are posted for each classroom.
+When an evacuation or shelter drill is held, or in the case of an evacuation or shelter warning, students will be notified to follow announced procedures and regulations. - Active threat drills are also conducted regularly. - Civil-defense procedures for the safety of students during emergencies when students are not to be removed from the building may be implemented by all teachers and staff.
 There is to be no talking during a drill.
 Be alert and follow the directions of the person in charge.